openvinotoolkit/openvino/docs/OV_Runtime_UG/openvino_intro.md

 @endsphinxdirective

 ## Introduction
 OpenVINO Runtime is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions on the platform of your choice.
-Use the OpenVINO Runtime API to read the Intermediate Representation (IR), ONNX, PDPD file formats and execute the model on devices.
+Use the OpenVINO Runtime API to read an Intermediate Representation (IR), ONNX, or PaddlePaddle model and execute it on preferred devices.

-OpenVINO runtime uses a plugin architecture.
-Inference plugin is a software component that contains complete implementation for inference on a certain Intel® hardware device: CPU, GPU, VPU, GNA, etc. Each plugin implements the unified API and provides additional hardware-specific APIs to configure device or interoperability API between OpenVINO Runtime and underlaying plugin backend.
+OpenVINO Runtime uses a plugin architecture.
+Its plugins are software components that contain complete implementation for inference on a particular Intel® hardware device: CPU, GPU, VPU, etc. Each plugin implements the unified API and provides additional hardware-specific APIs, for configuring devices, or API interoperability between OpenVINO Runtime and underlying plugin backend.

 The scheme below illustrates the typical workflow for deploying a trained deep learning model:

 <!-- TODO: need to update the picture below with PDPD files -->